-I believe that leadership is innate within every woman, and it is not something that needs to learned so much as it needs to be remembered.
+I believe that leadership is innate within every woman, and it is not something that needs to learned as much as it needs to be remembered.
 Remembering my own voice and what it means to be a feminine leader took me decades.
 It was a journey that spanned multiple continents and career tracks, and it ultimately brought me here to the work I do today.

-It took many years of spiritual journey to finally find (or perhaps remember) my voice.
-Sparked by an intuitive calling and a deep desire to move outside of patriarchal conditioning, I left office-life to head to Southeast Asia, Nepal and India for an 18-month spiritual journey.
-During my trip, I taught English to Tibetan monks, taught yoga to Tibetan refugee teenage girls in Dharamsala, India, and met with the Dalai Lama.
-I then moved to London and served as magazine editor for the Free Tibet Campaign, and later worked in the Middle East as a reporter, in New York as a teacher, eventually finding my way to Santa Monica, California.
+It took many years of journeying to finally find (and perhaps remember) my voice.
+Sparked by an intuitive calling in my mid-20s while working in Washington, D.C., I left my blossoming career in journalism to head to Southeast Asia, Nepal and India for what turned out to be a two-year spiritual journey.
+During my travels, I sat for long silent meditation retreats, studied and practiced yoga, hiked in the Himalayas, taught English to Tibetan monks, taught yoga to Tibetan refugee girls in Dharamsala, India, and studied with the Dalai Lama.
+I began to wake up to the Eastern ways of living and re-orient how I saw the world, and myself.

-But my awakening did not stop there.
-Once I woke up to the oppression of women’s voices and learned of the human rights abuses happening all over the world, there was no turning back.
+I committed to playing my part in amplifying the truth of what was going on, so that it couldn’t be overlooked or ignored anymore.
+I vowed I wouldn’t stay silent.
 I knew the pain of suppressing my own voice, and now I knew the violence being committed against the bodies and voices of women on a global scale.